ncterry1/AI_DataIngestion/README.md

    **Line-by-Line Clarification**:

-   * **`version: "3.8"`**: Specifies the Compose file format version.
-3.8 is widely supported on recent Docker Engine releases.
    * **`services:`**: We declare a service named `neo4j`.
    * **`image: neo4j:4.5`**: Pulls the official Neo4j 4.5 Community Edition image from Docker Hub.
      ‒ You could use `neo4j:5.9-community` for Neo4j 5.x.